-Ever since Downtown Disney was renovated and re-themed as Disney Springs, I absolutely love spending time there.
-Not only is there a lot more to do, but it seems as though every corner has a picturesque spot or a lovely view.
+I absolutely love spending at Disney Springs.
+Not only is there so much to do, but it seems as though every corner has a picturesque spot or a lovely view.
 Whether it’s from atop a restaurant, over a bridge, on the water or up in a balloon, Disney Springs can be a photographer’s dream- you just have to know where to go!

 10 – Springs Bottling Co.
 Signage

 It seems obvious, but one of the prettiest locations to take photos of (and in front of) is the blue waters and industrial signage that put the “springs” into Disney Springs.
 Imagineers designed the shopping and dining district to look like it was built over natural hot springs, and the backstory explains that a bottling company was opened to distribute the water.
 The Springs Bottling Co. sign is located over Morimoto Asia, and if you stand across from that restaurant from one of the bridges or restaurant patios, you can get the perfect photo of the sign and the clear waters of the springs!

 A sweet spot to take photos of (pun definitely intended) is the Cupcake ATM located in front of Sprinkles Cupcakes.
 I find it so cool that you can just walk right up to the ATM and grab a cupcake on the go- the ATM is restocked every day with a variety of freshly baked goodies.
 The ATM is bright pink and hard to miss, and it makes for really colorful and fun photos.
 Make sure to pose in front of the ATM with your perfectly iced cupcake, and you’ll be sure to have everyone drooling over those delicious pictures!